Azathothas/Stars/README.md

 - [axllent/mailpit](https://github.com/axllent/mailpit) – An email and SMTP testing tool with API for developers
 - [aydinnyunus/PassDetective](https://github.com/aydinnyunus/PassDetective) – PassDetective is a command-line tool that scans shell command history to detect mistakenly written passwords, API keys, and secrets.
 Using regular expressions, it helps prevent accidental exposure of sensitive information in your command history.
 - [aydinnyunus/exifLooter](https://github.com/aydinnyunus/exifLooter) – ExifLooter finds geolocation on all image urls and directories also integrates with OpenStreetMap
+- [bastiandoetsch/mullvad-best-server](https://github.com/bastiandoetsch/mullvad-best-server) – Determines the Mullvad server with the lowest latency
 - [benhoyt/goawk](https://github.com/benhoyt/goawk) – A POSIX-compliant AWK interpreter written in Go, with CSV support
 - [bensadeh/circumflex](https://github.com/bensadeh/circumflex) – 🌿 It's Hacker News in your terminal
 - [berty/berty](https://github.com/berty/berty) – Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network